Introducing City Year Detroit’s Newest Board Member: Roz Blanck

 Roz Komisar Blanck is an attorney by education and a community volunteer by passion.
 She is currently a member of the Jewish Federation of Metropolitan Detroit’s Board of Governors and a trustee of The Jewish Fund and Jewish Women’s Foundation, as well as being on many committees and boards of constituent agencies.
 She was named Activist of the Year by the Jewish Community Relations Council in 2010 for her continuous and consistent dedication to and involvement with the Detroit Jewish community.
 Roz has also served on the board of Brillant Detroit, which creates neighborhoods in Detroit where kids are ready for kindergarten and reading by the third grade.

-For the past twenty years, Roz has spearheaded one of the Detroit metropolitan community’s most successful grassroots volunteer efforts, Bookstock: Used Book and Media Sale.
+For the past 20 years, Roz has spearheaded one of the Detroit metropolitan community’s most successful grassroots volunteer efforts, Bookstock: Used Book and Media Sale.
 Bookstock benefits education and literacy programs in Detroit and beyond and is a longtime supporter of City Year Detroit, providing funds for literacy projects at our partner schools.
 To date, Bookstock has contributed more than $2.5 million to educational and literacy programs throughout southeast Michigan.

 “I am honored and excited to be coming on the board of City Year.
 Since learning of it starting up in Detroit many years ago, I have thought of it as a wonderful asset to the Detroit educational community.
 Through my involvement in Bookstock, I have become more acquainted with what City Year accomplishes.
 I look forward to learning and helping where I can, especially if there is any intersection with my involvement with Brilliant Detroit.”